unlock-protocol/docs/developers/smart-contracts-architecture/key-purchaser.md

 Risk: if the user transfers or cancels the key, they would naturally expect that also cancels the subscription but it does not.
 This should be handled by the frontend.

 Locks priced in ETH are not supported, however you could use WETH instead.
+KeyPurchases supports any lock where the keyPrice is 0 (even if the tokenAddress is ETH).

 # KeyPurchaserFactory